MicrosoftDocs/connected-spaces/articles/web-app-set-operating-hours.md

     ![Operating hours field in web app Settings](media/web-app-settings-operating-hours.PNG "Operating hours field in web app Settings")

     > [!IMPORTANT]
-    > Any changes you make to settings for the Contoso Sample Store will affect settings for other stores.
+    > Any changes you make to settings for the Contoso sample store will affect settings for other stores.
 For this reason, we don't recommend changing the settings for the sample store.